horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ![alt text](image-7.png)

-  If the results **is blank**, please run the following command to assign **SAP Business Application Studio** entitlement to the subaccount
+  If the results **is blank**, please run the following command to assign **SAP Business Application Studio** entitlement to the subaccount.

   ```bash
   btp  assign accounts/entitlement --for-service sapappstudio --plan standard-edition --amount 1
   ```

-- 8. Check and Assign entitlements of **HTML5 Application Repository Service** to your BTP subaccount
+- 8. Check and Assign entitlements of **HTML5 Application Repository Service** to your BTP subaccount.

-  check your subaccount entitlements from event mesh with the following commands
+  Check your subaccount entitlements from event mesh with the following commands:

   ```bash
   btp list accounts/entitlement | grep html5-apps-repo